CondeNast/gtm-docs/TreasureData-Permutive.md

 ## TresureDate PageView Tag

-Calls TreasureData `trackPageview` then passes the TreasuerData user id to Google.
+Calls TreasureData `trackEvent` to record the page view then passes the TreasuerData user id to Google.

 Triggers on